tychay/img-mouseover/readme.txt

 This allows you to create a simple image mouseover feature by adding properties to an image:

-It understands the following properties:
+It understands the following attributes which can be added to the HTML:

 * img.class="mouseover" (activates IMG mouseover for this image)
 * img.oversrc (If specified, this rewrites the image on mouse rollover)